Sign an imageEstimated reading time: 7 minutes

 $ docker trust inspect --pretty dtr.example.com/prod/nginx:1 Signatures for dtr.example.com/prod/nginx:1 SIGNED TAG DIGEST SIGNERS 1 5b49c8e2c890fbb0a35f6050ed3c5109c5bb47b9e774264f4f3aa85bb69e2033 jeff List of signers and their keys for dtr.example.com/prod/nginx:1 SIGNER KEYS jeff 927f30366699 Administrative keys for dtr.example.com/prod/nginx:1 Repository Key: e0d15a24b741ab049470298734397afbea539400510cb30d3b996540b4a2506b Root Key: b74854cb27cc25220ede4b08028967d1c6e297a759a6939dfef1ea72fbdd7b9a

-Or we can have a look at the signed image from within the DTR UI.
+Alternatively, you can review the signed image from the DTR web UI.

 Security team and a